Stedi-Demos/bootstrap-archived/README.md

 ## Testing the system

+### Inbound EDI
-Once deployed, the function will be invoked when files are written to the SFTP bucket.
+The `inbound-edi` function will be invoked automatically when files are written to the SFTP bucket.

 1. Using the [Buckets UI](https://www.stedi.com/app/buckets) navigate to the `inbound` directory for your trading partner: `<SFTP_BUCKET_NAME>/trading_partners/ANOTHERMERCH/inbound`

-2. Upload the [input X12 5010 855 EDI](src/resources/X12/5010/855/inbound.edi) document to this directory. (_note_: if you upload the document to the root directory `/`, it will be intentionally ignored by the `read-inbound-edi`).
+2. Upload the [input X12 5010 855 EDI](src/resources/X12/5010/855/inbound.edi) document to this directory. (_note_: if you upload the document to any directory not named `inbound`, it will be intentionally ignored by the `inbound-edi`).

 3. Look for the output of the function wherever you created your test webhook!
 The function sends the JSON received from EDI Translate to the endpoint you have configured.

-   Webhook output:
+<details><summary>Example webhook output (click to expand):</summary>

    ```json
    {